 VII: The Chariot

 Like a prince or a king returning triumphant from battle, The Chariot card depicts the energy of victory and achievements.
-It can be the herald of even further success, and encourage use of your willpower and determination to overcome all odds.
+It can be the herald of even further success and encourage the use of your willpower and determination to overcome all odds.
 The Chariot teaches the Fool the value of drive and ambition, which result from a will to succeed and the desire to win.

 IX: The Hermit